SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DomInstance.md

 ## Properties

 The table below lists the properties of the `DomInstance` object.
 It also indicates whether a property can be used for filtering using the `DomInstanceExposers`.

-Note that [the ITrackBase properties](xref:DOM_objects#itrackbase-properties) are also available on this type.
+> [!NOTE]
+> From DataMiner 10.3.2/10.4.0 onwards, the `DomInstance` object also has [the *ITrackBase* properties](xref:DOM_objects#itrackbase-properties).

 | Property | Type | Filterable | Description |
 |--|--|--|--|